Olanzapine: Controversy and litigation

 Lilly had threatened Egilman with criminal contempt charges regarding the documents he took and provided to reporters; in September 2007, he agreed to pay Lilly $100,000 in return for the company's agreement to drop the threat of charges.

 In September 2008, Judge Weinstein issued an order to make public Lilly's internal documents about the drug in a different suit brought by insurance companies, pension funds, and other payors.

 In March 2008, Lilly settled a suit with the state of Alaska, and in October 2008, Lilly agreed to pay $62 million to 32 states and the District of Columbia to settle suits brought under state consumer protection laws.

 In 2009, Eli Lilly pleaded guilty to a US federal criminal misdemeanor charge of illegally marketing Zyprexa for off-label use and agreed to pay $1.4 billion.
-The settlement announcement stated "Eli Lilly admits that between September 1999 and March 31, 2001, the company promoted Zyprexa in elderly populations as treatment for dementia, including Alzheimer's dementia.
+The settlement announcement stated "Eli Lilly admits that between September 1999 and March 31, 2001, the company promoted Zyprexa in elderly populations as a treatment for dementia, including Alzheimer's dementia.
 Eli Lilly has agreed to pay a $515 million criminal fine and to forfeit an additional $100 million in assets."

 The outcomes described here, and their legal ramifications, were fueled by motions and appeals that were not resolved until 2010.
 In 2021, Gottstein summarized this tangle of legal activities, and their impact on the political landscape of psychiatry and antipsychiatry in the US, in The Zyprexa Papers.

-Trade names
+Brand names

-Olanzapine is generic and available under many trade names worldwide.
+Olanzapine is generic and available under many brand names worldwide.

 Dosage forms

-Olanzapine is marketed in a number of countries, with tablets ranging from 2.5 to 20 mg.
+Olanzapine is marketed in many countries, with tablets ranging from 2.5 to 20 mg.
 Zyprexa (and generic olanzapine) is available as an orally disintegrating "wafer", which rapidly dissolves in saliva.
 It is also available in 10-mg vials for intramuscular injection.

 Research

+Olanzapine may be useful in promoting weight gain in underweight adult outpatients with anorexia nervosa.
+However, no improvement in psychological symptoms was noted.
+It has also been shown to be helpful in the management of cancer-related anorexia.